 Check your Jurisdiction

-Before submitting an application, please check the jurisdiction of your alarmed location at Jurisdiction Web Map.
-The address must lie in Austin Full Purpose to apply for a permit with DSD Alarm Administration.
-If the address is not in Austin Full Purpose, please contact your local law enforcement department to determine your police jurisdiction.
+Before submitting an application, please check the jurisdiction of your alarmed location on the Jurisdiction Web Map.
+To apply for a permit with DSD Alarm Administration, the address must be in the Austin Full Purpose jurisdiction.
+If the address is not in the Austin Full Purpose jurisdiction, please contact your local law enforcement department to determine your police jurisdiction.

 Register